The Ultimate Guide to Outsourcing This 2021

 Once the task is done and the VAs are finished with their assigned task, it’s time to move the cards to the next step, or I can just put them in the Done list.

-All right, so what I’ve created for you guys, I think it will benefit you a lot is let’s go to the example training board.
-So I’ve already given you some general topics to include these general lists like email marketing, YouTube, podcast, blog, Instagram, Facebook, Pinterest tools, and then you can add whatever you want to do once this is yours, you can make it your own, you can add other things to the list.
+All right, so what I’ve created for you guys an example training board.
+So I’ve already given you some general topics to include these available lists like email marketing, YouTube, podcast, blog, Instagram, Facebook, Pinterest tools.
+Then you can add whatever you want to do once this is yours, you can make it your own, you can add other things to the list.
 Grab your copy here.

 Establish your training resources first, whatever job you’re looking to hire.
 That’s your focus.
 You’re going to spend a week before you hire that person going through and creating training videos.